 To accomplish their purpose, the band partners with believers from

 across the globe, making the I-HEART the revolution they've always dreamed

 about.
 I-HEART truly emphasizes the power of Christians teaming together for a common purpose.

-United can currently be found on the Welcome To Zion Tour, in select cities across the globe.
+United recently won the award for "Worship Song of the Year," for their tune "Oceans," at the K-LOVE fan awards, and can currently be found on the Welcome To Zion Tour, in select cities across the globe.